ironwolf-2000/Sudoku/README.md

 # Sudoku Games

-A classic Sudoku game offering a range of game modes and difficulty levels.
+A classic Sudoku game offering a range of game modes and preset clues.
 Developed using React and Redux, with all algorithms for grid generation and uniqueness checks implemented from scratch.

 ## Table Of Contents